Job Title: Investigator

 * Demonstrated experience and a successful track record working with minimal supervision

-* Position is based in New York, NY with a standard office work environment
+* Position is based in Nairobi, Kenya with a standard office work environment

-* Travel 50% or more to developing countries including insecure environments
+* Travel could be 50% or more to developing countries including insecure environments